Julie Clugage, Executive Director

 After returning from Guatemala, I wanted to figure out the best way to make a larger scale impact in economic development.
 I got my graduate degree in public policy and went to work for a series of development institutions in Washington.
 I found the work fascinating and loved getting to know colleagues from around the world, but somehow I’m not sure that the 200+ page reports I was writing were making that much of a difference on the ground (I could be wrong, but I definitely never saw any of them on the best seller lists!).

 So instead of writing about how the private sector could help advance development, I decided to join the private sector and try to do it myself.
 After one more graduate degree to facilitate the transition, I joined Intel Corporation in 2002 and have spent the last 10 years working to improve the quality of education with technology.
 My best experience was launching the Intel Education Service Corps and seeing the amazing impact my Intel colleagues had with the NGOs they came to serve (not to mention the life changing impact it also had on them!).
-These incredibly skilled professionals built custom servers, raised money from friends, family and coworkers, traveled back to countries like Haiti and Kenya on their vacation time, all to advance the quality of education delivered by dedicated NGOs working in developing countries.
+These incredibly skilled professionals built custom servers, raised money from friends, family and coworkers, traveled back to countries like Haiti and Kenya on their vacation time, all to advance the quality of education delivered by dedicated NGOs working in low-resource contexts.
 We now have an alumni base of over 200 Intel Education Service Corps volunteers who have supported over 40 projects in 16 countries, and most of them say it was the best experience they have had at Intel.
 They have remained engaged in the program, continuing to support the projects and serving as mentors for follow—on teams of new volunteers.

 Thank you again to all of you who have been with me on this journey — from my first students in Guatemala to the thoughtful development professionals who mentored me in Washington to the amazing Intel colleagues who inspired me with your innovation and dedication.
 I look forward to sharing the next phase with you!